 This term refers to the opportunities provided by different government channels to aspiring teachers.
 Government jobs, especially in India, are considered to be safer and more stable in comparison to private jobs.
 Sarkari exams are always a challenge, and one has to prepare very thoroughly before taking them.

 Prerequisites for Sarkari Exams

-> Before attempting to crack any sarkari exam for teaching roles in India, you need to fulfil certain eligibility criteria:
+Before attempting to crack any Sarkari exam for teaching roles in India, you need to fulfill certain eligibility criteria:

-> The first and foremost requirement is to get a graduate degree from a recognized university in India.
+The first and foremost requirement is to get a graduate degree from a recognized university in India.
 Graduation can be pursued in any field.

 This is the basic requirement for a teaching job in India.
 In other words, pursuing B.Ed. or any other equivalent certification is necessary for applying to any government job.